villflakken/gravipy/README.md

 ### Current features:
 * Reads binary INDRA, FoF, SubFind, and ORIGAMI data.
 It may then:
   * Return these data out for the user to handle.
-    - Format depends on the requested command:
+    - Format depends on the required job; combining datasets or single runs:
       + **Dictionary**: Multi-snapshot &/ multi-dataset runs; user opts to 'store' data.
         * Values at dictionary's keys will be empty if user opts to 'wipe' data instead; which may be preferrable &/ necessary if user intends to work with large numbers of sets.
       + **Tuple**: Single dataset, single snapshot.